ZHassanQ/PS3-Guide/README.md

-# PS3 CFW & HEN Guide
+# PS3 CFW Guide
-This is a repository is to how install CFW (Custom Firmware) or HEN (Hybrid Frimware).
+This is a repository is guide to how install CFW (Custom Firmware).

 CFW Sections: